cyberbotics/webots/docs/discord/development-2021.md

 Hi, I wanted to know if there was any sample code available for a robot that has to detect, collect and drop an object at a particular location?
 I'm trying to work towards a swarm implementation eventually.
 Any help will be much appreciated.
 Cheers!

 ##### Darko Lukić [Cyberbotics] 02/23/2021 16:56:46
-`@Simon Steinmann` Regarding the RAM usage.
+`@Luftwaffel` Regarding the RAM usage.
 I have just tried add the UR5 in the empty world and uses like 850MB of RAM.
 It seems the complex models cause the high RAM usage.

-##### Simon Steinmann [Moderator] 02/23/2021 16:57:58
+##### Luftwaffel [Moderator] 02/23/2021 16:57:58
 340 -> 1.250 -> 520    (ram usage for your described scenario)